Skip navigation

 Application process

-4. A medical certificate (or other appropriate evidence) is required for absences in excess of three (3) consecutive days, and must be provided to the staff member’s immediate supervisor or another staff member nominated by the University before or after the personal leave has started.
+1. Full-time and part-time staff members must provide a medical certificate or relevant supporting documentation for absences in excess of three consecutive days.
+This is to be uploaded as an attachment to the sick leave request in HORUS, or may be provided to the staff member’s immediate supervisor or another staff member nominated by the University before or after the personal leave has started.
+Where considered warranted, the University may require a medical certificate for any future absence(s).

-6. In accordance with clause 15, other appropriate evidence may include a statutory declaration or an medical certificate from medical service providers including:
+3. With reference to clauses 16 and 20 , other appropriate evidence may include a statutory declaration or a medical certificate from medical service providers including:

-• Registered medical practitioners such as general practitioners, medical specialists, dentists, orthodontists, registered nurses, midwives
+1. Registered medical practitioners such as general practitioners, medical specialists, dentists, orthodontists, registered nurses, midwives;

-• Health care providers such as chiropractors, physiotherapists, occupational therapists, speech pathologists, podiatrists, dietitians
+2. Health care providers such as chiropractors, physiotherapists, occupational therapists, speech pathologists, podiatrists, dietitians; or

 1. An acceptable medical certificate or statutory declaration will state either:

-1. For workers’ compensation, as provided by the Safety, Rehabilitation and Compensation Act 1988 (SRC Act), the medical certificate should be provided as follows:
+1. For workers’ compensation, as provided by the Safety, Rehabilitation and Compensation Act 1988 (SRC Act), a certificate of capacity, medical certificate or medical report should be provided as follows:

-• Claimants need to provide an original certificate stating a precise medical diagnosis and indicating a work related injury or disease.
+1. Claimants need to provide an original certificate stating a precise medical diagnosis and indicating a work-related injury or disease.

 1. It is important to note that these conditions should also be applied to medical certificates connected with claims under the University’s minor injury guidelines.